Copyright © 2013 by Susan Capes · All Rights reserved · E-Mail: email@example.com

 The first headmistress of Loughton County High School for Girls was Miss Mary Hall.
 You will find much more information about Miss Hall and her successors (including, of course, Miss Heald, Mrs Delchar and Miss Smith) on the Heads and Head Girls page

-This website has not been put together with portable technology in mind.
+This website was set up in 2013 and was not put together with portable technology in mind.

 in an interesting way but it is not laid out in a form that makes it suitable for viewing on small devices.

-Nowadays there are special .mobi websites designed for viewing on mobile devices but I set this up before I
+Nowadays there are special .mobi websites designed for them but I set this up before I

 knew anything about them and don't have time (or spare funds) to run another website in parallel with this one.